Achyut21/Portfolio-Website/README.md

 ## Overview

 This portfolio website showcases my projects, skills, and experience with an interactive interface and smooth animations.
-It features a responsive design that works seamlessly across all devices, with thoughtful animations and transitions to enhance the user experience.
+It features a responsive design that works seamlessly across all the  devices, with thoughtful animations and transitions to enhance the user experience.

 ## Technologies